fring-12/knowledge-base/HDNB/async-javscript/assignment-3.md

+## Submit Instruction:
-## Submit Instructions: Just submit the html and js file in a zip file. you can do task all the task including 1-6 and 7 in one js file.
+ Just submit the html and js file in a zip file. you can do task all the task including 1-6 and 7 in one js file.